flaf/debian-pkg-wims/README.md

 the file `wims.conf` should be the only enabled vhost in your Apache2 configuration.

-Then, for the configuration to take effect:
+Then, so that the configuration can take effect, launch these commands:

 ```sh
 # Commands launched as root.